RobertFehrmann/concurrency_framework/README.md

     ```
     call meta_schema.sp_concurrent('PROCESS_REQUEST',2,10,100000000);
     ```
-1. Run test for 10 worker thread, 100 tables (!), 100 million rows per table.
-This statement should run for about 10 minutes.
-This test creates about 1/2 a TB of data and consumes about 1.5 credits.
+1. Run test for 5 worker thread, 50 tables (!), 100 million rows per table.
+This statement should run for about 12 minutes.
+This test creates about 1/4 a TB of data and consumes about 1 credit.
     ```
-    call meta_schema.sp_concurrent('PROCESS_REQUEST',10,100,100000000);
+    call meta_schema.sp_concurrent('PROCESS_REQUEST',5,50,100000000);
     ```
-1. Run test for 20 worker thread, 100 tables (!), 100 million rows per table.
-This statement should run for about 6 minutes.
+1. Run test for 10 worker thread, 100 tables (!), 100 million rows per table.
+This statement should run for about 12 minutes.
 This test creates about 1/2 a TB of data and consumes about 2 credits.
     ```
-    call meta_schema.sp_concurrent('PROCESS_REQUEST',20,100,100000000);
+    call meta_schema.sp_concurrent('PROCESS_REQUEST',10,100,100000000);
     ```